muxinc/mux-python/docs/RealTimeApi.md

     api_instance = mux_python.RealTimeApi(api_client)
     realtime_metric_id = 'current-concurrent-viewers' # str | ID of the Realtime Metric
 dimension = 'dimension_example' # str | Dimension the specified value belongs to (optional)
-timestamp = 3.4 # float | Timestamp to limit results by.
+timestamp = 56 # int | Timestamp to limit results by.
 This value must be provided as a unix timestamp.
 Defaults to the current unix timestamp. (optional) filters = ['filters_example'] # list[str] | Limit the results to rows that match conditions from provided key:value pairs.
 Must be provided as an array query string parameter.
 To exclude rows that match a certain condition, prepend a `!` character to the dimension.
 Possible filter names are the same as returned by the List Filters endpoint.
 Example:    * `filters[]=operating_system:windows&filters[]=!country:US`  (optional) order_by = 'order_by_example' # str | Value to order the results by (optional) order_direction = 'order_direction_example' # str | Sort order. (optional)